Select Page

 Will the minimum length of time to complete a residency be reduced?

-• No, residency will be a minimum of 18 months.
-Consistent with the current standards, residents cannot complete residency until all competencies are demonstrated which may require more time than the minimum duration to achieve.
+• No, the residency will continue to be a minimum of 18 months, although residency sites can define longer program lengths to meet their program’s unique goals and objectives.
+Consistent with the current standards, residents cannot complete residency until all competencies are demonstrated, which may require more time than the minimum duration to achieve.

 Will the educational requirements to be admitted to a residency program change?